Anadarko fails to settle $25 billion Tronox lawsuit

-U.S. food company Kraft Heinz Co has agreed to withdraw its proposal for a $143-billion (115.13 billion-pound) merger with larger rival Unilever Plc , the companies said on Sunday.

-Anadarko Petroleum Corp (APC.N) has failed to settle a $25 billion (£15.9 billion) lawsuit brought by paint materials company Tronox Inc (TROX.N), and as a result a trial will resume next week, a lawyer for Tronox said on Thursday.
+July 19 Anadarko Petroleum Corp (APC.N) has failed to settle a $25 billion lawsuit brought by paint materials company Tronox Inc (TROX.N), and as a result a trial will resume next week, a lawyer for Tronox said on Thursday.

 Shares of Anadarko fell as much as 5.2 percent, then recovered to trade down less than 1 percent at $71.97 on the New York Stock Exchange.
 A settlement would have clarified the oil and gas company's ultimate responsibility to cover Tronox's environmental liabilities.